Operation Shenandoah II: First Battle of Loc Ninh

 On the evening of 1 November, the 84A Artillery Regiment hit Lộc Ninh with mortar and rocket fire and a battalion from the 272nd Regiment then hit the district compound with machine gun fire, however this attack was just a diversion and at 00:30 on 2 November 82-mm mortar shells began to hit the 1/18th Infantry firebase.
 U.S. night observation posts around the base reported VC forces were converging, detonated their Claymore mines and retreated into the base perimeter.
 The VC sprayed the base with fire to try to locate the U.S. heavy weapons positions but the U.S. troops had been ordered to hold their fire.
 When VC mortars began firing on the base they were engaged by helicopter gunships which were met by antiaircraft fire from at least 12 heavy machine guns and fighter-bombers were called in to silence these.
 At 04:15 the 273rd Regiment began its attack which was met with intense defensive fire.
 By 04:45 the VC began to withdraw.
 At dawn the 1/18th swept the perimeter finding 263 VC dead while drag marks and blood trails suggested their losses were even higher.
 U.S. losses were 1 killed and 8 wounded.

 On 2 November 1 Brigade was given operational control over the 3rd Brigade's 1st Battalion, 26th Infantry Regiment which made an unopposed landing 4 km northwest of Lộc Ninh and the 2nd Battalion, 12th Infantry Regiment, from the 25th Infantry Division which made an unopposed landing 6 km northeast of Lộc Ninh.
 There were now 4 U.S. infantry battalions deployed around Loc Ninh.
 That evening Col. Cầm sent the 1st Battalion, 272d Regiment to assault the 2/12th Infantry position hoping to catch them before they had time to fortify their base.
 The attack began at 02:30 on 3 November but was quickly forced back by the already entrenched infantry and artillery and air support.
 The VC withdrew at 04:00 leaving 57 dead and 7 wounded, while U.S. losses were 4 killed.

 On 6 November the 1/26th Infantry moved to a new firebase northeast of Lộc Ninh and began probing east towards where the 272nd Regiment was believed to be regrouping.
-The 1/18th Infantry returned to Quần Lợi and the 2/12th Infantry was redeployed to Sông Bé.
+The 1/18th Infantry returned to Quản Lợi and the 2/12th Infantry was redeployed to Sông Bé.
 Part of the 2/28th Infantry remained at its firebase at Lộc Ninh airstrip.